In This Article

 You can also choose to vacuum your drapes and curtains on a weekly basis if you are prone to dust allergies.

 It’s always best to factor in the curtains while you’re deciding the rest of the decor of your room.
-Consequently, your decor will be more coordinated and harmonious.
-If you liked this article on how to choose curtains, take a look at How To Buy Curtains the Right Way!
+Consequently, your decor will be much more coordinated and harmonious.

 How Can Livspace Help You?